 You can click this link to sign up a moomoo account.
 Everything can be done via mobile.
 You can use your Singpass to verify your identity and no paperwork is needed.

-If you open a FUTU SG Securities account via the moomoo app by August 2, 2021, and deposit S$2,700, you will receive 1 Free Apple Share.
+If you open a FUTU SG Securities account via the moomoo app by Feb 28, 2022, and deposit S$2,700, you will receive $50 cash, 1 Free Apple Share and many other perks.

 There are many other things that I like about the moomoo app.
 I will discuss them in the future.
 For now, you can click this link to sign up and explore it by yourself.